juanpostiglione/Chess-Game/README.md

 This class is used to create the first window for the game, where the user can enter his/her name and start playing.

 ## Game Window
 This class is used to create the second window for the game where the player is going to play.
-Inside this class, there are functions from the Board class and Piece class, used to implement the logic of the game.
+Inside this class, there are functions from the Board class, Piece class and WinGame class, used to implement the logic of the game.

 ## Board Class
 This class is used to create the board of the game.

 ## Piece Class
 This class is used to create a base class for Piece, with sub-classes for each piece of the game where each class have a function to be drawn, and a function to be moved.
 Inheritance is applied.

+## WinGame Class
+This class is used to create functions for the capture behavior of the pieces.
+Also, it contains a function to display the Win Window when a player wins.

 ## Texture Manager
 This class is used to load the textures for the png files.